KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 *A point source, its sinogram and the backprojection of the sinogram (logarithmic gray value scale).*
 :::

 During backprojection, every projection value is uniformly distributed along its projection line.
 Since there is exactly one projection line passing through {math}`(x,y)` for every angle, the operation involves integration over all angles.
 This operation is *NOT* the inverse of the projection.
-As we will see later on, it is the *adjoint operator* of projection.
-Figure [41](#fig:backproj) shows the backprojection image using a logarithmic gray value scale.
+As we will see later on, it is the *adjoint operator* of projection. [](#fig:backproj) shows the backprojection image using a logarithmic gray value scale.
 The backprojection image has no zero pixel values!

 Let us compute the values of the backprojection image from the projections of a point source.
 Because the point is in the origin, the backprojection must be radially symmetrical.
-The sinogram is zero everywhere except for {math}`s = 0` (fig [41](#fig:backproj)), where it is constant, say {math}`A`.
+The sinogram is zero everywhere except for {math}`s = 0` ([](#fig:backproj)), where it is constant, say {math}`A`.
 So in the backprojection we only have to consider the central projection lines, the other lines contribute nothing to the backprojection image.
 Consider the line integral along a circle around the center (that is, the sum of all values on the circle).
 The circle intersects every central projection line twice, so the total activity the circle receives during backprojection is

 ```{math}
 :label: eq:bprojvalue